 The Windward Community College Bookstore is operated for the convenience of the College's students and staff and members of the community.
 Textbooks, related reference materials, and some supplies are available.
+Microwaveable lunches, snacks and drinks are also available.

 The Bookstore is located in Hale 'Ākoakoa and is open Monday-Friday, 8:00 a.m. to 3:30 p.m.
 Phone 808-235-7418.